Genivia/ugrep/README.md

            -Z[MAX], --fuzzy[=MAX]
                   Fuzzy  mode:  report  approximate  pattern  matches  within  MAX errors.
 By default, MAX is 1: one deletion, insertion  or  sub- stitution  is  allowed.
-When  `+' and/or `-' preceed MAX, only insertions and/or deletions are allowed.
-When `~' preceeds MAX, substitution  counts as one error.
+When `+' and/or `-' precedes MAX, only insertions and/or deletions are allowed.
+When `~' precedes MAX, substitution  counts as one error.
 For example, -Z+~3 allows up to three insertions or substitutions,  but  no  deletions.
 The first character of an approximate match always matches the begin